monikastrah/431-2020/labs/lab02/lab02.md

 Markdown document template for this assignment called `YOURNAME-Lab02.Rmd` that you should use to complete your work.

+  - The template is part of the [Data and Code repository](https://github.com/THOMASELOVE/431-data) for the course.
+    Follow the instructions posted there to download all of the files you’ll need in a ZIP file, including the template.
+That’s probably the easiest approach.
-  - The `YOURNAME-Lab02.Rmd` file [is available to you here](https://raw.githubusercontent.com/THOMASELOVE/431-2020/master/labs/lab02/YOURNAME-lab02.Rmd).
+  - If you prefer, the `YOURNAME-Lab02.Rmd` file [is also available here](https://raw.githubusercontent.com/THOMASELOVE/431-2020/master/labs/lab02/YOURNAME-lab02.Rmd).
+    Just save the plain text file that you’ll see at that link to your computer with the appropriate .Rmd extension.

 ## The Data for Homework B